Who we are

-So far, Devil’s Dyke Network has brought a series of poetry and performance nights to Brighton’s ONCA Gallery, The Rose Hill and Fabrica Gallery.
-We showcase a mixture of older and newer talents among feminist women, gender non-binary, lesbian and queer identified people of different origins and identities – artists who more often than not have difficult or complicated access to performing in other spaces.
+So far, Devil’s Dyke Network has brought a series of poetry and performance nights to Brighton’s ONCA Gallery, The Rose Hill and Fabrica, Lighthouse, The Spire and St. Augustines Centre.
+And most recently, we created a full-day festival called Pleasure Gardens.
+We showcase a mixture of older and newer talents among feminist women, gender non-binary, lesbian and queer-identified people of different origins and identities – artists who more often than not have difficult or complicated access to performing in other spaces.
 The Network arose from a collective desire to create a non-judgemental welcoming space for both artists and audiences to grow, share, and amplify their stories, and as a strategic space from which to make politics.

 The Organising Group